-This season is one of best trekking season in Nepal which offers an excellent weather and magnificent mountain views.
+This season is one of the best trekking seasons in Nepal which offers excellent weather and magnificent mountain views.
 All the trekking routes are will be very busy during this season.

-the summer season provides the preferable season to trek in the rain shadow areas like upper Mustang, around Annapurna etc. these regions are out of reach of the rain clouds because of the huge mountains, and unaffected by the monsoon.
-This time is the best season for forest researchers and botanist, during this time for trek raincoat and insect repellents are strictly required.
+The summer season provides the preferable season to trek in the rain shadow areas like upper Mustang, around Annapurna, etc. these regions are out of reach of the rain clouds because of the huge mountains, and unaffected by the monsoon.
+This time is the best season for forest researchers and botanists, during this time for trek raincoat and insect repellents are strictly required.

 The winter season is in Nepal will be cold in high mountain trekking routes but still suitable time for trekking and hiking at lower altitudes normally under 3000m high.